When it comes to flowering shrubs, it’s difficult not to be stopped in your tracks by the ravaging beauty of an Azalea in full bloom.

 Newly purchased garden soil for landscapes are often alkaline by nature and are best left to mature for a few years with plenty of leaf mould and organic matter allowed to naturally break down over time.
 In essence, azaleas like ‘mature soil’.

 Azaleas have quite slow-growing, fine root systems and can often take several months to become fully established in the garden.
 While young, they are not strong competitors with neighbouring trees and shrubs for soil moisture and are easily robbed of this vital resource.
 To help with this, consider using (hydrated) water storing crystals at the base of the planting hole.
 Deep watering should be done at least three times a week during warm weather and once a week during the winter months.
 The addition of Searles Liquid Seaweed at time of planting and again at three week intervals will encourage strong root development and alleviate transplant shock.
-Using a liquid wetting agent such as Searles Penetraide at time of planting and every three months will be of great benefit for long-term success.
+Using a re-wetting agent such as Searles Advanced Penetraide at time of planting and every three months will be of great benefit for long-term success.